Water Filters That Remove Microplastics

 5. LifeStraw Home Water Filter Pitcher

-The LifeStraw Home Water Filter Pitcher uses a two-type filtration process to enable quick, efficient and effective filtration.
+The LifeStraw Home Water Filter Pitcher (Amazon link) uses a two-type filtration process to enable quick, efficient and effective filtration.
 The company claims that the LifeStraw membrane microfilter removes 99.999% of microplastics, bacteria, and other parasites with a pore size of 0.2 micron.

 The LifeStraw activated carbon plus ion exchange filter removes lead, chlorine, pesticides, and other chemical contaminants.
 The membrane microfilter lasts up to one year, while the activated carbon filter must be replaced every two months.
 The conveniently shaped pitcher is easy to handle and pour.